NiclasCedermalm/modules4dxa-java/dxa-module-smarttarget/README.md

 * If no promotion found for current region it will fall back on the static content already residing on the page
 * Full support for Content Experiments including view and conversion tracking
 * Local DB analytics provider - offer the possibility to have all tracking of content experiments in a local SQL database instead of Google Analytics
 * Automatic selection of winner in Content Experiments, i.e. after a winner has been selected that promotion is always shown for all visitors.
-This is configurable in SmartTarget configuration.
+This is configurable in the SmartTarget configuration.

 ## Setup